Track mileage automatically

 Tolls when driving for charity purposes

 If you travel to contribute to a charity, you can deduct your running car expenses, including tolls, if they were not reimbursed.
-You can choose the standard mileage rate (14 cents per mile) and claim tolls on top of it, or use the the actual expenses method.
+You can choose the standard mileage rate (14 cents per mile) and claim tolls on top of it, or you can use the actual expenses method.
 Keep all receipts for your car-related expenses.

 FAQ